Milk Thistle research verifies Milk Thistle’s liver protecting compounds, commonly referred to as silymarin.

 Pancreatic Cancer – Published August 2011, International Journal of Molecular Sciences, Chinese researchers found that silibinin effectively inhibited several pancreatic cancer cell lines.

-Prostate Cancer – Published 2012, PLoS One, University of Colorado Cancer Center research found Milk thistle hits prostate cancer two ways: by killing cancer cells directly and by restricting the ability of tumors to grow the new blood vessels.
+Prostate Cancer – Published 2012, PLoS One, University of Colorado Cancer Center research found Milk thistle hits prostate cancer two ways: by killing cancer cells directly and by restricting the ability of tumors to grow the new blood vessels they need.

 Published 2004, J Cell Biochem, “Dynamic process of prostate cancer metastasis to bone” – Prostate cancer cells have high propensity to metastasize to bones.
 During bone metastasis, prostate cancer cells express genes like osteocalcin, bone sialoprotein, osteopontin, RANK ligand (RANKL), whose expression is normally restricted to bone cells.
 This phenomenon is termed as ‘osteomimicry’ and is considered as an extreme effort by prostate cancer cells to adapt to their microenvironment.
 Data has shown that silibinin could target many osteomimicry related proteins.
 Once settled in bones, prostate cancer cells alter the delicate balance of bone remodeling orchestrated by two types of bone cells namely osetoclasts (involved in bone degradation) and osteoblasts (involved in bone formation).